Mediatek-Cloud/mcs-resources/content/en/tutorial/7688_led_tutorial.md

 The server sends commands in the following format:  deviceId, deviceKey, timestamp, dataChannelId, and commandValue.
 You can use comma “,” to parse these commands.
 You also need to check the command type by their length because the server echoes heart beat command back to the device.

 ```
 	while True:
 	command = commandChannel.recv(1024)
 	logging.info("recv:" + command)
-	# command can be a response of heart beat or an update of the LED_Control,
+	# command can be a response of heart beat or an update of the 	LED_control,
 	# so we split by ',' and drop device id and device key and check 	length
 	fields = command.split(',')[2:]

 	if len(fields) > 1:
 		timeStamp, dataChannelId, commandString = fields
-	if dataChannelId == 'LED_Control':
+	if dataChannelId == 'LED_control':
 	# check the value - it's either 0 or 1
 		commandValue = int(commandString)
 		logging.info("led :%d" % commandValue)

 ```